paulroho/TransactionalExecutor/README.md

 ````

 ### What above code does
-1. Declare a module level variable of `TransactionalExecutor` with the keyword `WithEvents`
+1. Declares a module level variable of `TransactionalExecutor` with the keyword `WithEvents`
-2. Call your code that should be run within the transaction in an event handler for the event `Execute`.
+2. Calls your code that should be run within the transaction in an event handler for the event `Execute`.
    Include basic error handling (see below).
-3. Assign an instance of `TransactionalExecutor` to the module level variable
+3. Assigns an instance of `TransactionalExecutor` to the module level variable
-4. Call the `Execute` method on that instance
+4. Calls the `Execute` method on that instance

 ## Features
 ### Hooks